How to create, change, and delete aliases in Linux

 alias alias_name='value'

-alias:- This is the main command.
+alias:- This is the command.

 value:- It specifies the actual command the alias references.
 The command can also include options, arguments, and variables.